andreisergiu98/esbuild-plugin-ts-checker/README.md

-# esbuild-plugin-watch-types
+# esbuild-plugin-ts-checker

-This is a plugin for [esbuild](https://esbuild.github.io/) that runs TypeScript on a separate process and prints type errors to the console.
+A plugin for [esbuild](https://esbuild.github.io/) that runs TypeScript in a worker thread.

-This plugin is really only useful in watch mode and if you want to see type errors realtime in the terminal.
+The plugin works both when building and in watch mode.
+The only difference is that in watch mode type errors are only printed to the console, so the build won't fail.

-**Type errors WON'T make the build fail.**

 ## Usage